Deutsch: Anämie / Español: Anemia / Português: Anemia / Français: Anémie / Italiano: Anemia

 - Endurance Training: Anemia negatively impacts stamina, making proper oxygen delivery vital for runners, cyclists, and swimmers.

-- Weightlifting: Fatigue and reduced muscle efficiency hinder strength-building efforts in anemic individuals.
+- Weightlifting: Fatigue and reduced muscle efficiency hinder Strength-building efforts in anemic individuals.

 - Rehabilitation: Managing anemia is essential in post-injury recovery to ensure optimal healing and energy levels.

-- General Fitness: For regular gym-goers, untreated anemia can lead to burnout and frustration due to impaired progress.
+- General Fitness: For regular gym-goers, untreated anemia can lead to Burnout and frustration due to impaired progress.

 Well-Known Examples